ML4ITS/tdt99-2020/README.md

 The course is structure in form of set of workshops where each student will present one paper followed by group work and discussions. **All the student MUST attend the workshops**.

 ### Instructions for Students
-The student should prepare a 12-15 minutes presentatA presentation could focus on the following aspects:
+The student should prepare a 12-15 minutes presentation focusing on the following aspects:
 - Motivation (why this problem is important?)
 - Description of the addressed problem (and challenges)
 - Related work (how is addressed the same or similar problem)